Competitive-Cyber-Clubs/Discord-Bot/CONTRIBUTING.md

 ### Cogs

 When adding a new cog make sure that it is added to [cogs/__init__.py](cogs/__init__.py) and documented there.
 A good example cog to copy and get started with is [cog/regions.py](cogs/regions.py).

+## Testing

+There no current methodology for writing tests for discord.py, thus all tests have to be run manually when the bot is online.

+### Cogs/Commands

+All commands need to be tested to ensure that nothing changes.
+For simplicity sake, all cogs will be given a check box and once all commands for that cog are tested then it can be checked.

+### Tables

+It is important the all tables in the database are build correctly.
+All tables need to be dropped then rebuilt and test populated.
+This test is not mandatory based on the changes implemented.